mbabynames search ✿

 Simon Benjamin

-Simon means "noble and strong".
+Simon means "he has heard".
 Benjamin means "son of the right hand".
-The pairing gives the name a layered quality: noble and strong on one side, son of the right hand on the other.
+The pairing gives the name a layered quality: he has heard on one side, son of the right hand on the other.
 Simon is 2 syllables.
 Benjamin at 3 adds length and rhythm.

 Simon Everett

-The meaning of Simon is "noble and strong"; Everett is "brave as a wild boar".
+The meaning of Simon is "he has heard"; Everett is "brave as a wild boar".
 There is a natural balance between the two.
 Simon is 2 syllables.
 Everett at 3 adds length and rhythm.

 Simon Samuel